 - losing your independence

-- the humiliation of having a criminal record
+- having a criminal record – humiliating, but can also lead to:

-- difficulty going to countries like the USA.
+- having difficulty traveling to countries like the USA.

 - your weight, age, gender and metabolism (the rate your body uses energy)